jobisoft/webext-support/ai/README.md

 ## How to Use

+Prompt the AI agent:

+> Please clone `https://github.com/thunderbird/webext-support/` to a temporary directory outside this project, and carefully read the full skill file at `ai/thunderbird-webextensions-skill.md` within the cloned repository.
+Keep the clone for the duration of this project being worked on, as we may need its resources at a later time.

+Alternative:

 1. Download the skill file
-2. In your conversation with your coding agent, upload the file as an attachment
+2. Attach the file to the chat with your AI agent
-3. The agent will automatically read and apply the skill when helping with Thunderbird development
+3. Ask the agent to read and follow the skill file